 What happens during the surgery?

 A general anesthetic is given to relax your muscles, prevent pain, and help you fall asleep.
 Your abdomen is inflated with carbon dioxide, a harmless gas.
-[A cholangiogram (a special X-ray) is done to check for stones in your common bile duct].
-The laparoscope is then inserted through an incision in your navel, so your doctor can look inside.
+The laparoscope is then inserted through a cut in your navel, so your doctor can look inside.
+A cholangiogram (a special X-ray) may be done while the surgery is going on to check for stones in your common bile duct.